 - Instant Pot chicken and dumplings

-- Instant Pot sesame chicken
+- The best Instant Pot sesame chicken

 Here’s the printable pressure cooker chicken cacciatore recipe to follow.
 Let us know what you think!!